Attorney Matthew G. Kaestner

 Long Beach's Criminal Law Specialist

 One of the most difficult cases to defend in a criminal court is a charge that contains an allegation that the accused is a gang member.
 California enacted the "California Street Terrorism Enforcement and Prevention Act" in 1988.
-Long Beach criminal attorney Matthew Kaestner has been handling gang cases since then.
-Mr. Kaestner is expert in the nuances of defending persons accused of committing gang crimes.
-He has successfully had gang allegations dismissed and found untrue at trial.
+The law was substantially modified in 2022.
+Long Beach criminal lawyer, Matthew Kaestner, is expert in the nuances of defending persons accused of committing gang crimes.
+He has successfully defended against gang allegations for over 30 years.
 If you or a loved one is being charged with a gang crime, Mr. Kaestner will take your call directly at (562) 437-0200.

 What follows is a brief overview of the gang statute in California and what an experienced criminal lawyer must do to defend a client charged under the gang law.

-California's gang statute defines a criminal street gang as "any ongoing organization, association, or group of three or more persons, whether formal or informal, having as one of its primary activities the commission of one or more of the criminal acts [some 28 specified felonies listed in 186.22(e)], having a common name or common identifying sign or symbol, and whose members individually or collectively engage in or have engaged in a pattern of criminal gang activity."
+California's gang statute defines a criminal street gang as an ongoing, organized association or group of three or more persons, whether formal or informal, having one of its primary activities the commission of one or more enumerated criminal acts, having a common name or common identifying sign or symbol, and whose members collectively engage in, or have engaged in, a pattern of criminal gang activity.
+This new definition replaced a broader definition with the passage of Assembly Bill 333 which took effect on January of 2022.

-Penal Code section 186.22(a) makes it an alternate misdemeanor or felony to participate "in any criminal street gang with knowledge that its members engage in or have engaged in a pattern of criminal gang activity, and who willfully promotes, furthers, or assists in any felonious criminal conduct by members of that gang..."
+Penal Code section 186.22(a) makes it an alternate misdemeanor or felony to participate "in a criminal street gang with knowledge that its members engage in, or have engaged in, a pattern of criminal gang activity, and who willfully promotes, furthers, or assists in felonious criminal conduct by members of that gang..."
 This charge is rarely brought by prosecutors.

 As a practical matter, however, it is not usually the added sentences that create such a great difficulty for persons charged with a gang enhancement.
 The cases are so difficult because the gang enhancement allows the government to call a "gang expert" to testify about the how gangs are the "armies of darkness."
 The "gang expert" is usually nothing more than police officer that has worked a gang beat.
 The prosecutor will use the term gang as a theme that runs throughout the entire case to explain why witnesses have changed their story, are terrified of the defendant and, in short, why they should convict the accused gang member.